cpl-kr/syntaxparser/Readme.md

 The result is a set of generated records and classes in text form with the corresponding name of the rule, which also corresponds to the name of the record or class.
 These records and classes can be saved in a further step.
-In the current version, the grammar must be restricted:
-* No possibility to select several rules for one and the same symbol
-* The character strings of the rules for character strings must not contain whitespaces (i.e. spaces, tabs and line endings)